c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 #### Alignment

 A union has the alignment of the member that has the highest alignment.
-See [align attribute](#align-attribute) for details on changing the alignment.
+See [align attribute](#attributes) for details on changing the alignment.

 ### Fault types

-A fault is an extensible enum which can be used to create an [optional](#optional-types).
+A fault is an extensible enum which can be used to create an Excuse for an empty [optional](/language-common/optionals/essential/#what-is-an-optional).

 #### Alignment

 A fault type has the same alignment as a pointer.
-See [align attribute](#align-attribute) for details on changing the alignment.
+See [align attribute](#attributes) for details on changing the alignment.

 ### Enum types